intel-retail/automated-vending/docs_src/troubleshooting.md

 - Controller board – Handles the interface between Arduino firmware and EdgeX.
 - Card reader – Handles the interface between an RFID card reader and EdgeX.
-- Inference mock –  Mock that mimics an actual computer vision inference.
+- CV Inference –  computer vision inference service using openVINO.

 We can type "ds" in the search bar on the Portainer web portal ([127.0.0.1:9000](http://127.0.0.1:9000)) and see all the device service containers that are in our stack (see image below).
 We can also see their current state which indicates if they are running or not.
 If a service is not running, or is in a "stopped" state, then this is likely the cause of data not flowing through.